CofluxLabs/coflux/docs/docs/caching.md

 ## Pending executions

-In the case of tasks being delayed (either intentionally, or a result of overloading), pending executions with caching enabled will become linked together _before_ execution has completed (or started).
+In the case of tasks being delayed (either intentionally, or while waiting to be assigned), pending executions with caching enabled will become linked together _before_ execution has completed (or started).
 For example, with a recursive Fibonacci task, multiple tasks for the same _n_ value that are queued at the same time will be linked together:

 ```python
 @cf.task(cache=True)